-The study of vascular contributions to cognitive impairment and dementia (VCID) encompasses a broad range of research areas that aim to understand, prevent, and treat the detrimental effects of vascular disease burden on human brain structure, cognition, and overall function [1,2].
-Neuropathological studies continue to demonstrate that dementia is often the result of multiple etiologies, with mixed vascular, amyloid-beta (A β), and tau pathology observed in more than two-thirds of cases [3,4].
-By contrast, pure forms of vascular dementia are rare, accounting for only ~10% of dementia cases [5].
-Therefore, research on VCID is particularly challenging and requires a comprehensive understanding of the underlying pathophysiology [6].
+The study of vascular contributions to cognitive impairment and dementia (VCID) encompasses a broad range of research areas that aim to understand, prevent, and treat the detrimental effects of vascular disease burden on human brain structure, cognition, and overall function.^{1,2} Neuropathological studies continue to demonstrate that dementia is often the result of multiple etiologies, with mixed vascular, amyloid beta (A β), and tau pathology observed in more than two-thirds of cases.^{3,4} By contrast, pure forms of vascular dementia are rare, accounting for only \approx 10% of dementia cases.5 Therefore, research on VCID is particularly challenging and requires a comprehensive understanding of the underlying pathophysiology.6

 With the goal of discussing key priorities for future research on VCID, the International Society to Advance Alzheimer's Research and Treatment (ISTAART) Vascular Cognitive Disorders Professional Interest Area (PIA) held an online discussion panel of early career researchers (ECRs) in October 2020, with 177 attendees from 19 countries.
 Panelist expertise ranged from basic and translational science to epidemiology, prevention, and clinical care.
-In this perspective piece, we review the following key concepts discussed: a) the clinical definition of VCID; b) past and present efforts towards prevention and treatment; and c) perspectives and priorities for future research.
+In this perspective piece, we review the following key concepts discussed: (1) the clinical definition of VCID, (2) past and present efforts toward prevention and treatment, and (3) perspectives and priorities for future research.